 Most people associate barbecuing with grilling.
 “Hey come on over tonight, we’re going to have a bbq!”
 It’s natural right?
 Well it might surprise you to know that grilling and barbecuing, while used interchangeably in some areas, are very different!
 And food smoking is a whole different class of its own.

 Now grilling isn’t the same thing as barbecuing.
-Yes they share a few similarities, but they differ largely in cooking time and cooking temperature.
+Yes, they share a few similarities, but they differ largely in cooking time and cooking temperature.
 In fact, barbecuing is a lot more like food smoking than grilling.

-In many cases, barbecuing involves the use of wood chips that enhance the flavor of the meat and help with the cooking process.
+In many cases, barbecuing involves the use of wood chips that enhance the flavour of the meat and help with the cooking process.
 Popular types of wood chips include cedar, hickory, apple, cherry and pecan.
 Each have their special uses, but that’s a different topic entirely.

 Meat smoking is a special class of its own.
 Unlike grilling, it takes a significant amount of preparation, cooking time, skill – and above all – patience.

 Food smoking dates back thousands of years as a proven means of preserving meat, fish and poultry.
-In fact the word barbecue likely comes from the Caribbean word “barbacoa” which makes reference to a primitive smoking method used by early Caribbean communities.
+In fact, the word barbecue likely comes from the Caribbean word “barbacoa” which makes reference to a primitive smoking method used by early Caribbean communities.

 Which method is harder to master?
 The truth is, both grilling and smoking require a great deal of skill to perfect.
 However, smoking purists will tell you that smoking separates the men from the boys.
 Whether your strong suit is grilling or smoking or some hybrid method between the two, try something new!